Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Results

 \subsection{0-shot classification and Retrieval}

-Tables \ref{tab:clas} and \ref{tab:ret} report our model's performance on zero-shot domain transfer to image classification datasets and zero-shot image-text retrieval on the Flickr30k and COCO datasets, respectively.
-Similar to \cite{Maniparambil_2023_ICCV} we use classwise Visually Descriptive Text (VDT) prompts to enable the unimodal-text encoder in our DINOv2-ARL projector model to better identify the zero-shot classes of the downstream datasets.
+In this section we aim to evaluate the effectiveness of simple projection transformations in learning an alignment between semantically similar embedding spaces.
+Tables \ref{tab:clas} and \ref{tab:ret} report our model's performance on zero-shot domain transfer to image classification datasets and image-text retrieval on the Flickr30k and COCO datasets, respectively.
 Detailed descriptions of the evaluation datasets can be found in the \ref{sec:eval_datasets}, highlighting dataset domains, sizes, and prompt descriptions.
-We see that despite being trained on a 20M dataset our DINOv2-ARL projector model achieves an ImageNet accuracy of 76.3 \(\%\) which is 1 \(\%\) and 3.6 \(\%\) better than comparably sized CLIP models from OpenAI \cite{radford2019language} and LAION \cite{schuhmann2021laion} respectively.
-Our DINOv2-ARL model demonstrates competitive performance across various datasets compared to LAION and OpenAI CLIP models.
+We see that despite being trained on a 20M dataset our DINOv2-ARL projector model achieves an ImageNet accuracy of 76.3 \(\%\) which is 1 \(\%\) and 3.6 \(\%\) better than comparably sized CLIP models from OpenAI \cite{radford2021learning} and LAION \cite{schuhmann2021laion} respectively.
+Our DINOv2-ARL model demonstrates competitive performance across various datasets compared to LAION and OpenAI CLIP models .
 The relative performance of these models varies depending on the specific dataset.
 For example, on the Stanford Cars dataset, LAION-400m \cite{schuhmann2021laion} CLIP outperforms OpenAI CLIP by a significant margin of over 12\%.
 Conversely, for the Aircrafts dataset, both OpenAI CLIP and our DINOv2-ARL model show superior performance compared to LAION-400m CLIP.
 We believe this to be due to the differences in concept coverage for these particular datasets between the LAION400m, OpenAI WIT, and our MIX-CLASS-Collected datasets.

-In zero-shot text retrieval, our model slightly outperforms or matches the next best CLIP model, LAION400M-CLIP VIT-L, with scores of 87.5\(\%\) vs 87.6\(\%\) on Flickr and 59.7\(\%\) vs 60.1\(\%\) on COCO.
+In text retrieval, our model outperforms or matches the next best CLIP model, LAION400M-CLIP VIT-L, with scores of 87.5\(\%\) vs 87.6\(\%\) on Flickr and 59.7\(\%\) vs 60.1\(\%\) on COCO.
 For image retrieval, our models show a significant advantage, achieving scores of 74.1\(\%\) vs 70.2\(\%\) on Flickr and 45.1\(\%\) vs 43.0\(\%\) on COCO.
 This improvement is likely due to the superior quality of the unimodal features produced by the DINOv2 and All-Roberta-Large-v1 encoders, compared to those of the multi-modal vision and text embeddings in the CLIP models.
+These results demonstrate that simple projector transformations between uni-modal encoders can achieve competitive performance similar to models trained from scratch, providing further evidence that simple projection transformations separate semantically similar embedding spaces.